Keyboard shortcuts

 We are excited to announce the product launch.

 You can store one object per file (as above) or provide an items: array to keep several objects together.
 Mergeway removes any top-level type key before validating the record, so referencing the same file from multiple entities requires the selector approach described below.
+If a type uses identifier: $path, each file must contain exactly one object; items: arrays are rejected.

 JSONPath selectors let you extract objects from nested structures—handy when you need to read a subset of a larger document.
 For example, selector: "$.users[*]" walks through the users array in a JSON file and emits one record per element.
 Mergeway validates that the selector returns objects; any other shape triggers a format error.